stat4701-edav-gps/presentation/stats.md

 ##How do you actually accomplish this in R?
-Step 1: Read in census block (or zip code) shapefile from the NYC Department of City Planning [link](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml)
+Step 1: Read in census block (or zip code) shapefile from the  [NYC Department of City Planning](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml)

     library(maptools)
         block <- readShapePoly('/Users/emiliebruzelius/Desktop/git/taxi/taxi/nycb2010_15a/nycb2010.shp')